shmuhammadd/NaijaSenti/README.md

 # NaijaSenti 1.0.0

-##  NaijaSenti is a lacuna-funded project for the development of open-source sentiment corpuses for four major Nigerian languages.
+##  NaijaSenti is a lacuna-funded project for the development of open-source sentiment corpora for four major Nigerian languages.

 ![GitHub](https://img.shields.io/github/license/hausaNLP/HausaNLP)